Swansea University Lecture and Content Recording Policy

 - Support students who are unable to attend due to illness;

 - Not all learning activities are suitable for recording, e.g. where there is use of whiteboards, demonstrations etc. or if a high degree of audience interactivity is used;

 Swansea University expects staff and students to comply with all applicable UK & European copyright legislation.
 Staff should ensure they have the appropriate copyright clearance for any material covered within the recording.
-Further advice is available via email@example.com and guidance can be found on the SALT website.
+Further advice is available via email@example.com and guidance can be found at http://libguides.swansea.ac.uk/copyright.

 Recordings should only be made accessible to those students enrolled on the course unless otherwise agreed by the staff delivering the learning activity.

 Staff member/s delivering the learning activity should inform students that the activity is to be recorded and apply discretion and pause or later edit a recording, for example if sensitive material is being taught or if the recording is considered to be interfering with interactive teaching.

 To ensure equality of access, students are able to download recordings for their personal use.
 Staff are able to turn off the download function, should they wish to restrict access to online only.

 Any use of a recording other than for a student’s personal use in relation to their studies or any unauthorised distribution, wholly or in part of a recording will be considered a breach of the Digital Technology Acceptable Use Policy and will be subject to disciplinary action.

 Covert recording of any learning activity is not permitted and will be treated as a disciplinary offence.